 for their Girl Scout Bronze, Silver, and Gold Awards.
 Girl Scouts has

 just introduced a web app that takes girls step-by-step through the

 Gold Award requirements.
 Visit http://www.girlscouts.org/program/highest_awards/gold_award.asp to take a peek.

 Did you know that a Girl Scout who has earned her Gold Award immediately rises one rank in all four branches of the U.S. Military?
 A number of college-scholarship opportunities also await Gold Award designees.
 A girl does not, however, have to earn a Bronze or Silver Award before earning the Girl Scout Gold Award.
 She is eligible to earn any recognition at the grade level in which she is registered.

 As a Girl Scout volunteer, encourage girls to go for it by earning these awards at the Junior through Ambassador levels.
-Check out some of the award projects girls in your council are doing and talk to a few past recipients of the Girl Scout Gold Award.
+Check out some of the award projects girls in Manitou Council are doing and talk to a few past recipients of the Girl Scout Gold Award.
 You’ll be inspired when you see and hear what girls can accomplish as leaders—and by the confidence, values, and team-building expertise they gain while doing so.
 And imagine the impact girls have on their communities, country, and even the world as they identify problems they care about, team with others, and act to make change happen!